GoDataFeed/godatafeed-integration-m2/docs/README.md

       * Stores > Inventory > Stocks
       * Stores > Inventory > Sales Stocks
         ![catalog-inventory](extension-config-5.png)
+    * If you want to use our Magento 2 Order Destination, please make sure that in addition to the above, you also have the following:
+      * Sales > Operations > Orders
+      * Customers
+      * Carts
 * Click: The down arrow next to the **Save** button
   * Click: **Save & Activate**
     ![save and activate](extension-config-6.png)